Meeting the Community Where They Are: Why Faith-Based Listening Sessions Matter for ATTR-CM Awareness

 What Warning Signs Should People Watch For?

-From a clinical perspective, Dr. White highlighted symptoms that should prompt further conversation with a healthcare provider:
+From a clinical perspective, Dr. White highlighted several symptoms that should prompt a conversation with a healthcare provider about the possibility of ATTR-CM.
+These include:

 • Bilateral carpal tunnel syndrome (numbness or tingling in both hands)